-When you arrive at our facility, you will quickly see happy tails are everywhere, because the dogs we work with are not stressed or anxious, but are relaxed and excited to be on our farm.
+When you arrive at our facility, you will quickly see happy tails are everywhere, our campers are relaxed and excited to be on our camp.

-We encourage you to first consider your lifestyle, the dog breed and age.
+We encourage you to first consider your lifestyle, your dog’s breed and age.
 You must be willing to commit time, effort, structure and patience to get the results that you desire.

 Often, puppies and adolesant dogs end up in sedentary lifestyle situations and owners expect the dogs to be in chill mode when this behavior is just not what the dog is made of setting the team up for certain failure.

 Shelters are full because of irresponsible breeders and people wanting a cool looking dog instead of being realistic responsible owners that took time to research the breed and to align with a good trainer.

 Chat with several trainers and you will quickly see that all trainers have differences in opinions, backgrounds, morals and principles.
 Because there are no regulations, anyone can claim to be a trainer, even at a very high level of training.